How Do Credit Card Payments Work?

 5. Repeat Cycle – Build a Positive Payment History

-On the other hand, if you’re consistently late with your credit card payments, or pay less than the minimum amount due, that can go a long way toward building a negative payment history, which won’t help your credit scores any.
+On the other hand, if you’re consistently late with your credit card payments, or pay less than the minimum amount due, that can go a long way toward building a negative payment history, which won’t help your credit scores at all.
 In fact, you don’t even have to be consistent with being late or cavalier with your credit card payments.
 A single late payment could stay in your credit reports for up to seven years and significantly affect your credit scores.

 So, perhaps the most important thing to know about credit card payments is that being consistently responsible in making them on time and for the right amount is a sound strategy.

 Ready to start building credit history with a Credit One Bank credit card?
-See if you Pre-Qualify in less than 60 seconds—without harming your credit score!
+See if you pre-qualify in less than 60 seconds—without harming your credit score.